CAPELLAX02/MernMart/README.md

 > eCommerce platform built with the MERN stack & Redux.

+# NOTE: This project is going to be refactored from scratch using microservice architecture with TypeScript, Go and maybe Java.
+New project will be named `MicroMart`.
+There will be more features compared to the current version.

 ### Click [here](https://mernmart.onrender.com/) to see live preview

 # <img src="./frontend/public/images/homepage-screenshot.png">